 Many of us love our smaller four-legged brothers.
 But cats and cats have always been a separate column in maritime history.
 From time immemorial, they are frequent guests of boats and even crew members.
 Today we will tell you a little about the history of cats on ships and what you need to know before getting a cat on board.

-A couple from Baltimore, Maryland, Ani and Paul, after moving, decided to buy a sailboat.
-They searched for a long time, could not decide and in the end the search led them to Beneteau Oceanis 473 2002 release.
-Why is this married couple in the story about cats, you ask?
-Thanks to their story, we will be able to better understand the topic with a living example.
+A married couple from Baltimore, Maryland, Ani and Paul, decided to buy a sailboat after moving.
+They searched for a long time, could not decide, and in the end the search led them to a 2002 Beneteau Oceanis 473.
+You ask why this married couple in the story about cats?
+Thanks to their history, we will be able to better understand the topic using a living example.

 History of the issue